lucidhq/ui-code-assessment-quiz/README.md

 # QUIZZ

+I reshaped a little bit the structure of the folder by using yarn workspaces, as I found it very powerful for maintaining multi packages repo.
+I took the liberty to use graphQL as my protocol for communicating between the client and the server.

 # Usage

 In order to launch the server and the client please make sure you are at the root of the project: